 Ingredients

-- 2/3 cup canola oil or melted and cooled butter
+- 2/3 cup canola oil (or melted Kerrygold butter for richness)

 - 3 cups whole wheat flour